Azure/azure-iot-sdk-c/digitaltwin_client/samples/readme.md

   ```
   This will build the `digitaltwin_sample_device` executable along with the aforementioned sample interfaces it uses.

-* Get the Connection String of the Iot Hub device you wish to DigitalTwin enable.
+* Get the Connection String of the IoT Hub device you wish to enable for DigitalTwin.

   This can be found via the [azure portal](https://portal.azure.com):
-    1. Go to your IoT Hub
+    1. Go to your IoT Hub resource.
-    2. Under Explorers in the left pane, select IoT Devices
+    2. Under Explorers in the left pane, select IoT Devices.
     3. Under Device ID, select a device.
 Else, add a new device and then select it.
-    4. Copy the Primary Connection String
+    4. Copy the Primary Connection String.

 * Run the sample.